 The PSK_FINISH request proves to the Responder that the Requester knows the PSK and has derived the correct session keys.
-This is achieved by a HMAC value calculated with the finished_key of the Responder and messages of this session.
-The Requester is required to send the PSK_FINISH only if ResponderContext is present in PSK_EXCHANGE_RSP.
-Otherwise, PSK_FINISH is optional.
+This is achieved by an HMAC value calculated with the finished_key of the Requester and messages of this session.
+The Requester shall send the PSK_FINISH only if ResponderContext is present in PSK_EXCHANGE_RSP.

-470 PSK_FINISH request message format
+PSK_FINISH request message format

 Offsets Field Size in bytes Value

-0 SPDMVersion 1 V1.1 = 0x11
+0 SPDMVersion 1 V1.1 = 0×11

 1 RequestResponseCode 1 0xE7 = PSK_FINISH

 2 Param1 1 Reserved.

+C Offsets Field Size in bytes Value

-3 Param2 1 Reserved.
+3 3 Param2 1 Reserved.

-4 Requester Verify Data Н Data to be verified by the Responder by using the finished_key of the Requester.
+4 ļ RequesterVerifyData Н Data to be verified by the Responder by using the finished_key of the Requester.

-To calculate RequesterVerifyData, the Requester calculates a HMAC.
+To calculate Requester Verify Data, the Requester calculates a HMAC.
 The key is the finished_key of the Requester, as described in Key Schedule.
 The data is the hash of the concatenation of all messages sent so far between the Requester and the Responder.
 For messages that are encrypted, the plaintext messages shall be used in calculating the hash.

-'''

-[GET_VERSION]. (if issued)
+- 1. [GET_VERSION]. (if issued)

-[VERSION]. (if issued)
+- 2. [VERSION]. (if issued)

-[GET_CAPABILITIES]. (if issued)
+- 3. [GET_CAPABILITIES]. (if issued)

-[CAPABILITIES]. (if issued)
+- 4. [CAPABILITIES]. (if issued)

-[NEGOTIATE_ALGORITHMS]. (if issued)
+- 5. [NEGOTIATE ALGORITHMS]. (if issued)

-[ALGORITHMS]. (if issued)
+- 6. [ALGORITHMS]. (if issued)

-[PSK_EXCHANGE].
+- 7. [PSK_EXCHANGE].

-[PSK_EXCHANGE_RSP].
+- 8. [PSK_EXCHANGE_RSP].

-[PSK_FINISH]. except the RequesterVerifyData field
+- 9. [PSK_FINISH]. except the RequesterVerifyData field

-'''

-Upon receiving PSK_FINISH request, the Responder derives the finished_key of the Requester and calculates the HMAC independently in the same manner and verifies the result matches RequesterVerifyData.
+- Upon receiving PSK_FINISH request, the Responder derives the finished_key of the Requester and calculates the HMAC independently in the same manner and verifies the result matches RequesterVerifyData.
 If verified, the Responder constructs PSK_FINISH_RSP response and sends to the Requester.
 Otherwise, the Responder sends ERROR response with error code InvalidRequest to the Requester.

-473 Successful PSK_FINISH_RSP response message format
+471 Successful PSK_FINISH_RSP response message format